How Many Calories Are in a Piece of Paper?

 Wax Paper – 50 calories per sheet

 Wax paper is made by coating paper with a thin layer of wax.
-While the paper itself contains calories, the wax coating adds extra calories to the product.
+While the paper contains calories, the wax coating adds extra calories to the product.

 Paper Towels – 50 calories per roll